England are looking to end 56 years of hurt for the men’s team, who are still awaiting their first tournament win since 1966.

 The Netherlands won Group A with Senegal beating Ecuador for second spot after hosts Qatar became the first host nation to be knocked out in the group stages.

 If England get through that, they could still face a tough run to the World Cup final, with the likes of France, Argentina, Spain, Brazil and Belgium all potentially awaiting.

 |If they win Group B||Potential Opponent|

-Things will be equally tough, if not a tiny bit tougher, if England finish second.
-Netherlands would be the likely round of 16 opponent instead of Senegal before France, Argentina, Spain, Germany, Brazil and Belgium all get thrown into the hat.
+Things would have been equally tough, if not a tiny bit tougher, if England finished second.
+The Netherlands would have been their round-of-16 opponent instead of Senegal, before France, Argentina, Spain, Germany, and Brazil all get thrown into the hat.